comp110-lytle/comp110/site/exercises/runtime.md

 4. If you do not see the `ex07` directory, try once more but selecting `"Pull From"` and select `origin` in step 2.

 ### Troubleshooting
-If you're having trouble pulling, try:
+If you're having trouble pulling:

+* Make sure you PUSHED all of your changes to backup first!!!

+* In your terminal, type `git config pull.rebase false`

 * In your Visual Studio command center, select `Pull From...` -> `Upstream` -> `Upstream/Head`